In Spite of War by Angela Morgan – Complete Poem Explanation | Summary & Analysis

 Q3.
 What is the central message of this stanza?

-👉 Life is full of joy despite war and suffering.
+👉 Life is full of hope and happiness despite war, suffering, and death.

 5. Summaries of the poem “In Spite of War" by Angela Morgan: